English as a foreign language (EFL) teachers help adults and children to learn or improve their English in the UK and in other countries

 Income figures are intended as a guide only.

 Working hours vary considerably between employers and may include evening and weekend work.
-Teaching in private schools may be carried out after usual school hours to widen access.
-A considerable amount of time is also spent on planning lessons, which may not be included in your normal working hours.
+You'll spend a lot of time planning lessons, which may not be included in your normal working hours.

-A lot of short-term contracts are available and part-time and part-year work is possible.
+A lot of short-term contracts are available and part-time or part-year work is possible.

 What to expect

-- The majority of EFL teachers work overseas, many on fixed-term contracts of between nine months and two years.
-Some obtain permanent employment, but most work for several employers on a succession of limited contracts.
+- Most EFL teachers work overseas on fixed-term contracts of between nine months and two years.
+Permanent employment is possible, but it's more common to work for several employers on a succession of contracts.
 Many teachers work overseas for the academic year (September to June) and then teach English in the UK peak season in July and August.
-Summer courses usually provide free or subsidised board and lodging.
+Summer courses may provide free or subsidised board and lodging.
 Check contracts closely for details of holiday and sickness pay.

-- Teachers are based in classrooms for the majority of the time but may be expected to take part in social activities, sometimes in the evenings and at weekends, especially on summer courses for teenagers.
+- You'll be based in a classroom for most of the time but may take part in social activities, sometimes in the evenings and at weekends, especially on summer courses for teenagers.

 - Certificate in Teaching English to Speakers of Other Languages (CertTESOL), awarded by Trinity College London.